SciML/DiffEqOperators.jl/docs/src/operators/vector_calculus_operators.md

            dx::Union{NTuple{N,AbstractVector},NTuple{N,T}},
            len::NTuple{N,Int}, coeff_func=nothing)
 ```
-These can then be used as `A*u`, `A` holding our constructor and `u` being the input `N`-dim `Array`,
+These can then be used as `A*u`, `A` holding our constructor and `u` being the input `Array`,
-either representing a multi-variable function which would be compatible with `Gradient` or
+either representing a multi-variable function in a `N`-dim Tensor, which would be compatible with `Gradient` or
-the Tensor representation desribe earlier, holding our physical vector compatible with `Divergence` and `Curl`.
+the `N+1`-dim Tensor representation desribed earlier, holding our physical vector compatible with `Divergence` and `Curl`.

-The arguements are :
+The arguments are :

 - `approximation_order` : the order of the discretization in terms of O(dx^order).
 - `dx` : tuple containing the spacing of the discretization in order of dimensions.